rubyonracetracks/tutorials-rails-short/generic_app.md

-# GenericApp Tutorial
+# Generic App Tutorial

-This [Ruby on Racetracks](http://www.rubyonracetracks.com/) tutorial provides an introduction to my [GenericApp](https://github.com/rubyonracetracks/generic_app) gem, which allows you to start a new app based on an existing Rails template.
+This [Ruby on Racetracks](http://www.rubyonracetracks.com/) tutorial provides an introduction to my [Generic App](https://github.com/rubyonracetracks/generic_app) gem, which allows you to start a new app based on an existing Rails template.
 In just seconds, you can have a high quality app with comprehensive tests, static pages, user authentication, and admin authentication already provided.

 ## Prerequisites
 * Docker should be installed.
 This is covered in the [Docker Tutorial](https://github.com/rubyonracetracks/tutorial-docker-stretch).